Huotes/CommitMaker/README.md

 Erro na API: HTTPSConnectionPool(host='geek-jokes.sameerkumar.website', port=443): Max retries exceeded with url: /api?format=json (Caused by NameResolutionError("<urllib3.connection.HTTPSConnection object at 0x7f970fd9d490>: Failed to resolve 'geek-jokes.sameerkumar.website' ([Errno -3] Temporary failure in name resolution)"))

 Chuck Norris is the only person in the world that can actually email a roundhouse kick.

+Saddam Hussein was not found hiding in a 'hole.'
+Saddam was roundhouse-kicked in the head by Chuck Norris in Kansas, which sent him through the earth, stopping just short of the surface of Iraq.